fallowshades/Hamoria/README.md

 ## validation

-### setup array of possible validation and middleware setup
+### setup array of possible validation and middleware

 orientationMiddleware.js